 Note that in China the first name is the equivalent of a surname, so Deng Xiaoping would become Mr Deng.

 Married women: If a woman divorces but keeps her married name she remains Mrs Marriedname.
 A common misconception is that a divorced woman is Miss Marriedname.
 This is not so.
 If she reverts to her maiden name she becomes Miss Maidenname.
-Be careful with women in the public eye, such as MPs, who may use their maiden name but are married, for example Harriet Harman.
-She is Miss Harman.
+Be careful with women in the public eye, such as MPs, who may use their maiden name but are married, for example Harriet Harman, who is married to Jack Dromey.
+In public life she is Miss Harman.
 See main list for Vicky Pryce.